2wayne/SSD-ZPortable/App/SSD-Z/readme.txt

 Credits
 -------
 - Mark James for the famfamfam silk icon set.		http://www.famfamfam.com/lab/icons/silk/
+- People who have submitted their unrecognized SSD to the SSD-Z database.
 - Everyone who have posted feedback on the TechPowerUp forum.